BlueInk Review:

 About the Author

 Charles M. Clemmons was born at home in the countryside near Clayton, North Carolina, on what is now a state forest.
-Growing up in the American South, working on his father's farm, and exploring 300 acres of forest accompanied solely by his faithful dog Snowball, proved to be formative life experiences.
+Growing up in the American South, working on his father's farm, and exploring 300 acres of forest accompanied solely by his faithful dog sidekick "Snowball", proved to be formative life experiences.

 In 2004, he was awarded two Boston/New England Emmy® Awards (writing and production) for the American Public Television documentary, Mystic Voices: The Story of the Pequot War.
 After 40 years in Connecticut, Charles returned to his roots in North Carolina in 2016.